If we want to kick butt on our new year goals, dreams and resolutions, we’ve got some work to do.

 Q: What is your general advice about the choices women can make regarding their best health over 50?

 DS: I have a workshop called: “Wise Woman’s Holistic Tune Up”.
 In the workshop I express that there are only five choices you have when it comes to taking care of yourself: 1.
 You can do nothing and pretend a health challenge doesn’t exist.
 2. You can choose pharmaceuticals, surgery and allopathic medical advice.
 3. You can decide to follow the holistic, natural and nutritional path.
 4. You can pray.
 5. You can integrate or do a combo of these choices.
 Those are your five choices.
 It’s always good to know that you have choices!

 Q: Any nutritional or lifestyle advice for the over fifty men in our lives?

 DS: Men over 50 need to really look at their diet and diet lifestyle habits.
 I have found that most men choose to drink at least two cups of coffee a day, and at least one glass of wine or other alcoholic beverage daily in the evening.
 This may be causing some nutrient deficiencies, adrenal stress, inflammation (ACID!) and liver stress.
 I usually suggest avoiding the acidic foods / drinks and embracing a more anti-inflammatory diet – incorporating more enzyme-rich, alkaline plant based foods with more fiber, and a gentle exercise program.

 Thank you to Dr. Dani for sharing your knowledge and experience.

 Self-care needs to become routine if we want to live our best life and have our best year ever!
-Stay tuned for Part II of the Women’s Health Over 50: A Holistic Approach interview with Dr. Dani in a post coming in the next week or two!
+Read Part II of the Women’s Health Over 50: A Holistic Approach interview with Dr. Dani: 12 Holistic Wellness Tips for Women Over 50

 Cheers to finding time for self-care and to rocking 2019!